astrom-tom/ESO_chile_python_team/docs/source/ESOpy3.rst

 Material
 ========

-You can find here the python installation document.
+You can find here the python installation document :download:`here <./files/ESOpy3_0_instal_v2.pdf>`.
 Please come on the workshop with everything installed.
 We will not have time to spend time installing >30 python environment.

 Program